Experts say algae is the food of the future. Here's why.

 More than 2,000 edible bug species are eaten by 2 billion people worldwide, and for good reason.

-"Insects are rich in protein and essential micronutrients, such as iron and zinc," Halwart said.
+"Insects are rich in protein and essential micronutrients, such as iron and zinc," said Dr Matthias Halwart of the United Nations' Food and Agriculture Organization.
 "They don't need as much space as livestock, emit less greenhouse gases, and have an excellent feed conversion rate."

 For example, a pound of feed yields 12 times more edible cricket protein than beef protein, he said.